 Pile by the Bed reviews Perilous Times by Thomas D Lee an ejoyable and satirical mashup of Arthurian legend and day-after-tomorrow dystopia.

-Pile by the Bed reviews Lies Sleeping by Ben Aaronovitch, Book 7 of the Rivers of London Series
+Pile by the Bed reviews Winter’s Gifts by Ben Aaronovitch an American-based novella with a new protagonist set in the Rivers of London universe.

 Pile by the Bed reviews The Interpreter by Brooke Robinson an intriguing crime fiction debut centring around a criminal law interpreter who decides to take justice into her own hands.

 Pile by the Bed reviews Hopeland by Ian McDonald a clifi novel that is also about the power of human connection.

 Pile by the Bed reviews and recommends Titanium Noir by Nick Harkway in which a classic noir detective deals with a world where the ultrawealthy have become literal titans thanks to an exlusive genetic treatement.

 Pile by the Bed reviews Descendant Machine by Gareth L Powell, the second book in his Continuance series.
 A stand alone space adventure that exceeds the promise of the first volume of the series.

 Pile by the Bed reviews Adrian Tchaikivsky’s return to fantasy with an urban uprising novel City of Last Chances